samuel02/RTFM/RTFM-cOOre-compiler/README.md

 #### Helper functions

 `compile` takes a filename as argument and will compile the file and then check the result.

 `compile_inline` takes a small piece of cOOre code that will be compiled and then checks the result.

 `assert_success` asserts that the exit status flag is set to success.

 `assert_failure` asserts that the exit status flag is not set to success.

-`assert_equal` will check whether the two arguments that are given are euqal and report the difference if they aren't `assert_last_line` will check whether the last line of the output is equal to given string
+`assert_equal` will check whether the two arguments that are given are euqal and report the difference if they aren't.

+`assert_last_line` will check whether the last line of the output is equal to given string.

 ## Contributors
 Samuel Nilsson, Björn Nilsson, Angelica Brusell